Vaalbara

-Vaalbara is a hypothetical Archean supercontinent consisting of the Kaapvaal craton (in present-day eastern South Africa) and the Pilbara Craton (in present-day north-western Western Australia).
+Vaalbara is a hypothetical Archean supercontinent consisting of the Kaapvaal Craton (in present-day eastern South Africa) and the Pilbara Craton (in present-day north-western Western Australia).
 E. S. Cheney derived the name from the last four letters of each craton's name.
-Cheney 1996, two cratons consist of continental crust dating from 3.6 to 2.7 Ga; this timing would make Vaalbara one of Earth's earliest supercontinents.
+The two cratons consist of continental crust dating from 3.6 to 2.7 Ga; this timing would make Vaalbara one of Earth's earliest supercontinents.

 Existence and lifespan

 There has been some debate as to when and even if Vaalbara existed.
 An Archaean–Palaeoproterozoic (2.8–2.1 Ga) link between South Africa and Western Australia was first proposed by Alan Button in 1976.
 He found a wide range of similarities between the Transvaal Basin in South Africa and the Hamersley Basin in Australia.

 Button, however, placed Madagascar between Africa and Australia and concluded that Gondwana must have had a long stable tectonic history.
 Similarly, in the reconstruction of Rogers 1993, 1996 the oldest continent is Ur.
 In Rogers' reconstructions, however, Kaapvaal and Pilbara are placed far apart already in their Gondwana configuration, a reconstruction contradicted by later orogenic events and incompatible with the Vaalbara hypothesis.

 Cheney 1996, nevertheless, found a three-fold stratigraphic similarity and proposed that the two cratons once formed a continent which he named Vaalbara.
 This model is supported by the palaeomagnetic data of Zegers, de Wit & White 1998.

 Reconstructions of the palaeolatitudes of the two cratons at 2.78–2.77 Ga are ambiguous however.
 In the reconstruction of Wingate 1998 they fail to overlap, but they do in more recent reconstructions, for example Strik, Blake, Zegers & White 2003.

 Other scientists dispute the existence of Vaalbara and explain similarities between the two cratons as the product of global processes.
 They point, for example, to thick volcanic deposits on other cratons such as Amazonia, São Francisco, and Karnataka.

 Zimgarn, another proposed supercraton composed of the Zimbabwe and Yilgarn cratons at 2.41 Ga, is distinct from Vaalbara.
 Zimgarn should have disintegrated around 2.1–2.0 Ga to reassemble as the Kalahari and West Australian (Yilgarn and Pilbara) cratons around 1.95–1.8 Ga.